andongluis/nlg-blog/docs/_posts/2019-11-16-Background-post.md

 There are two main ideas that motivate residual connections:
 - "Short-circuit" connections: A key hyperparameter in neural architectures is the number of layers, with the trend being that more is better.
 However, for some instances it is not necessary to have that many layers.
 To alleviate some of the hyperparameter tuning work, residual connections can help give the network the ability to decide to use all layers or to ignore some of them.
 - "Refresh memory": The other big idea is that by having some connections that skip layers, we can give the deeper layers of the network a refresher on what the original input looked like.
-That way, the network can used the latent features along with the original ones.
+That way, the network can use the latent features along with the original ones.

 ## Convolutional Neural Networks